Blue Demons Butz, Roberts, Reed gain new insight during ground-breaking program in New York

 He started his coaching career in Chicago as head basketball coach at Providence St. Mel High School from 1994-00.
 Garrett was also athletic director and head track and field coach while leading the basketball program to a 130-50 record in his six seasons.
 He was a four-time District Coach of the Year by the Illinois Basketball Coaches Association and led Providence St. Mel to four regional titles.

 At Providence St. Mel, he tutored former DePaul player LeVar Seals and also coached Steven Hunter while directing the Illinois Fire AAU program.
 Garrett coached in the Illinois Fire program from 1994-00 and also served as a coach at the ABCD Camp from 1996-00 and was a coach at the adidas International Basketball Camp in Beijing, China in 2004.

 The native of Indianapolis, Ind., earned his degree from the University of Indianapolis in 1991 after playing four seasons of football at Illinois State.
 Garrett and his wife, Annissa, have one son, Billy.
-Billy is a freshman at DePaul after a standout career at Morgan Park High School.
-He led the Mustangs to a state title as a senior and enters DePaul as a consensus top 100 player.
+Billy was named the BIG EAST Rookie of the Year in 2014 and the BIG EAST Scholar-Athlete of the Year in 2017.
+He finished his DePaul career ranked among all-time leaders in scoring, free throws and assists.
+He arrived at DePaul after a standout career at Morgan Park High School where he led the Mustangs to a state title as a senior.

 Garrett's father, Bill Garrett, is recognized as the first African-American basketball player in the Big Ten Conference.
 He played at Indiana for three seasons and finished his collegiate career in 1951 as the program's all-time leading scorer.
 The All-American at Indiana was drafted by the Boston Celtics and he also played with the Harlem Globetrotters before becoming a Hall of Fame high school coach in Indiana.